CXCL13: Function

 CXCL13 is a small chemokine belonging to the CXC chemokine family.
 As its other names suggest, this chemokine is selectively chemotactic for B cells belonging to both the B-1 and B-2 subsets, and elicits its effects by interacting with chemokine receptor CXCR5.
 CXCL13 and its receptor CXCR5 control the organization of B cells within follicles of lymphoid tissues and is expressed highly in the liver, spleen, lymph nodes, and gut of humans.
 The gene for CXCL13 is located on human chromosome 4 in a cluster of other CXC chemokines.

 In T lymphocytes, CXCL13 expression is thought to reflect a germinal center origin of the T cell, particularly a subset of T cells called follicular B helper T cells (or T_{FH} cells).
 Hence, expression of CXCL13 in T-cell lymphomas, such as angioimmunoblastic T-cell lymphoma, is thought to reflect a germinal center origin of the neoplastic T-cells.

+Role in cancer

+The chemokine CXCL13 plays a dual and context-dependent role in cancer progression and the efficacy of treatments.
+Within the tumor microenvironment (TME), it is essential for the organization of tertiary lymphoid structures (TLS), which act as hubs for local immune activation and are typically associated with a favorable prognosis and better response to immunotherapy.
+In contrast, elevated systemic levels of CXCL13 in the plasma have been identified as a significant biomarker of primary resistance to immunotherapy and poor clinical outcomes, especially in non-small cell lung cancer (NSCLC).
+High circulating levels of CXCL13 often reflect a dysregulated peripheral immune profile characterized by cytotoxic T cell exhaustion (indicated by increased markers such as LAG3 and PD-L1) and impaired B-cell maturation, which together limit the immune system's ability to respond effectively to therapy.